Do you find the very idea of relationship counselling nerve-wracking or downright scary?

 Regardless of what ideas you have about therapy, the one thing every couple expects from therapy is to experience a positive change in their relationship.

 If you’re feeling unsure about what to expect, read on.
-This article aims to calm your nerves and ease your fears by offering a look inside the couples therapy experience.
+Getting clear on what to expect should ease any worries or fears by may have.

 The Beginning Stages of Couples Counselling